-This piece is authored by Matthew Doherty, Executive Director of the United States Interagency Council on Homelessness
+This piece is authored by Matthew Doherty, former Executive Director of the United States Interagency Council on Homelessness

 I was truly sorry to hear of the death of my friend Lloyd Pendleton in Utah earlier this year.
 Lloyd had provided incredible and tireless leadership to efforts to end homelessness in Salt Lake and across Utah.
 He helped champion Housing First approaches throughout the country.
 And he made a classic appearance on the Daily Show in 2014.